-Suggested in-class or group discussion activities:
+Suggested in-class or group activities:

-Have participants review the Truth and Reconciliation Report and the Calls to Action.

-- Invite them to identify calls that are relevant to their discipline/field.
+- Invite participants to review the Truth and Reconciliation Report and the Calls to Action. - a.
+Invite them to identify calls that are relevant to their discipline/field.
 How have Calls been implemented?
-If they haven't been, what are some ideas towards addressing them? - Have participants review the Calls to Action and reflect in groups on ways individuals can contribute, or on things they need to do to build their own capacity to engage meaningfully in Reconciliation - Using CBC's Beyond94 Resource, have participants explore the progress of various levels of government on the TRC Calls to Action - discuss what are the factors delaying action.
-How could these barriers be addressed? - Have participants explore how Western and/or Affiliates have contributed towards relevant TRC Calls to Action - Read the Yellowhead Institute's Calls to Action Accountability Report 2022 and discuss the key questions posed: - Seven years after the released TRC's Calls to Action, what kind of "value" do Canadians see in Reconciliation? - Every year we note that the progress on Call to Action implementation is slow.
+If they haven't been, what are some ideas towards addressing them? - Invite participants to review the Calls to Action and reflect in groups on ways individuals can contribute, or on things they need to do to build their own capacity to engage meaningfully in Reconciliation - Using CBC's Beyond94 Resource, invite participants to explore the progress of various levels of government on the TRC Calls to Action - discuss what are the factors delaying action.
+How could these barriers be addressed? - Invite participants to explore how Western and/or Affiliates have contributed towards relevant TRC Calls to Action - Read the Yellowhead Institute's Calls to Action Accountability Report 2023 and discuss the key questions posed from the 2022 report: - a.
+Seven years after the released TRC's Calls to Action, what kind of "value" do Canadians see in Reconciliation? - b.
+Every year we note that the progress on Call to Action implementation is slow.
 It continues to be.
-How can we explain this? - What does this rate of progress, and which Calls get addressed, say about Reconciliation in Canada? - Instructors: have students participate and attend in NDTR events and write a reflection as part of a course assignment - Leadership, Instructors: Have staff, faculty, students enroll in the 4 Seasons of Reconciliation Modules to complete on Friday, September 29
+How can we explain this? - c.
+What does this rate of progress, and which Calls get addressed, say about Reconciliation in Canada? - Instructors: have students participate and attend in NDTR events and write a reflection as part of a course assignment - Units: create a community of practice around online learning and/or other resources such as novels, podcasts, Yellowhead Briefs or other academic articles, to drive engagement in ongoing learning, as well as offer opportunities for reflection and debriefing for your team